wrumble/Dinder/README.md

 From here it a shouldn't be to hard to add implement state so that you could switch between the dog an cat API.

+I completely forgot about git control after creating the repo, this is not my normal way of working, im ashamed.

 ## To run

 Download and Install Xcode then: